coda/packs-sdk/README.md

 - **getName**: A formula that returns a string, to be used as the title of the table when added to a doc.
   Typically this formula calls an API to get a name for the parent entity that you're syncing.
 In the Google Sheets example, this would call the Google Sheets API with the id of the sheet that you're syncing and return the name of that sheet.
-As with all metadata formulas, you will wrap your formula implementation with `makeMetadataFormula()`.
 - **getSchema**: A formula that returns a schema object.
 Typically this formula calls an API to get info about the shape of the data you are syncing.
 In the Google Sheets example, this formula might fetch the first few rows of data, look at the first row of column headers to use as schema property names, and perhaps look at a few pieces of data in each row to try to sniff a value type for each column (string, number, date, etc).
-  As with all metadata formulas, you will wrap your formula implementation with `makeMetadataFormula()`.
   The return value from this formula should always be an array schema:

   ```typescript